United States Twelfth Fleet

 The Twelfth Fleet was a numbered fleet of the United States Navy and was operational from 1 October 1943.
 The fleet began demobilization in late 1945 and was disestablished in 1946.

+History

 Twelfth Fleet was established from the U.S. naval forces under Commander Naval Forces Europe, Admiral Harold Stark when, on 9 September 1943 Admiral Ernest King ordered the consolidation of all U.S. naval forces in Europe under a new Twelfth Fleet.
 The fleet was actually organized earlier under Rear Admiral Alan G. Kirk before all naval forces in Europe were combined.
 As a command under the United States Naval Forces Europe, the commanders were based from London, England.

 Kirk was replaced by Admiral H. Kent Hewitt in August 1945.
 The fleet had the following commands: